crondog/arch-flo/README.md

 reboot into recovery and check /proc/last_kmsg for the errors.
 Or try and build the UART cable (which I failed at)

-There is only xf86-video-fbdev working and no DRM or anything fancy

 The Software Refresher in the kernel does not work.
 You will need to run my refresher app or fix the kernel :)